openthread/ot-nrf528xx/src/nrf52833/README.md

 This can be useful in case of CI/CD builds or to build locally without installing the dependencies.

-Example for building the firmware with UART support:
+Example for building the firmware with USB CDC ACM support:

 ```bash
 cd <path-to-ot-nrf528xx>